-This post on STEM Subscription Boxes contains affiliate links.
+This post on STEM Subscription Boxes for Kids contains affiliate links.
 The small percentage I may earn off your purchase comes at no extra cost to you and helps T&T continue to offer free printables and tutorials!

 My 7 year old son (soon to be 8!) is absolutely crazy about anything STEM related.
-With help from Pinterest and other blogs, I was able to keep up with his insatiable curiosity for a long time but now he’s expressed interest in circuitry and coding and those just aren’t my area of expertise.
+I was able to keep up with his insatiable curiosity for a long time.
+Now he’s expressed interest in circuitry and coding and those just aren’t my area of expertise.

 I’m happy to report that while the contents and focus of each is drastically different, all six boxes were thoughtfully assembled, extremely well made, and totally able to hold my child’s attention.
 Since I was happy with the quality of the boxes, the only thing left to talk to you all about are the specifics like categories, price points, and targeted age brackets.
-I hope having all of this information in one place helps you make the right STEM subscription box choice for you and your child!

 Below you’ll find the name, suggested ages, and price of each box.
 Age requirements can fluctuate depending on child maturity and adult interaction.
 Prices will vary depending on length of subscription.

-Box 1.
-Bitsbox (Suggested Ages: 6 – 12 years, $40/month)
+Suggested Ages: 6 – 12 years, $40/month

 Description: Bitsbox is a monthly subscription box that shares easy coding projects that teach kids to program apps.
 Because the kids learn by copying small bits of code into an online editor, it’s essential that they have access to an internet ready computer with a physical keyboard.
 Once written, the apps can be shared and viewed on any mobile device.